TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/docs/citation.md

 When the SCHEMA or CONTENT version is incremented, a new version of the [data](../README.md#data-on-osf) is uploaded to OSF alongside the old version(s), with the ZIP file named based on the version number.
 There is no need to upload a new data version when the SCRIPT version is incremented.
+For a list of the versions uploaded to OSF, see [Data Version History](../README.md#data-version-history).

 ## GitHub Releases